How to Overcome Mediocrity and Finally Stand Out in Life

 - Delaying uncomfortable action

 Meanwhile, real growth doesn’t come from mental preparation alone.
-It comes from movement — imperfect, unfinished, sometimes uncertain movement that slowly builds capability and confidence over time.

-3. Identity Keeps People Small
+3. The Identity Trap That Keeps People Small

 One of the most powerful forces behind mediocrity is identity.
+People naturally tend to act in ways that match how they see themselves.

-So if someone holds beliefs like:
+So when someone carries beliefs like:

 - “I’m lazy”